-- o The List should have minimal interference with good medical practice and protect athletes with no malicious intentions.
+The Prohibited List should have minimal interference with good medical practice and protect athletes with no malicious intentions.
 Prohibiting all injectable routes of administration means more common medical interventions are now deemed unappropriated.
 We know athletes can always apply for a TUE, but these applications increase the administrative burden for athletes, physicians and the TUE committees.
 It can even draw athletes with no malicious intentions into disciplinary cases when the TUE application is not granted as the paperwork was deemed insufficient or alternative permitted treatment appeared to be available in retrospect.
-It can also cause athletes to unnecessarily undergo surgery, as alternative permitted treatment, to treat common medical conditions like bursitis or neuralgia. - The List should have strong focus on catching intentional cheaters while protecting athletes with no malicious intentions.
+It can also cause athletes to unnecessarily undergo surgery, as alternative permitted treatment, to treat common medical conditions like bursitis or neuralgia.

+- The Prohibited List should have strong focus on catching intentional cheaters 0 while protecting athletes with no malicious intentions.
 Glucocorticoids are catabolic substances.
 In our understanding, only endurance athletes seem to be able to fractionally and briefly enhance their performance by the use of glucocorticoids.
 Over longer period of time the use of glucocorticoids decreases performance.
-Figures from the 2019 Monitoring Program clearly show the prevalence of glucocorticoid use is relatively low.
-It also reveals lower use In-Competition (1.6%) compared to Out-of-Competition (1.8%).
-If the use of glucocorticoids was abused by a substantial number of athletes to enhance performance, the percentage In-Competition would not only be higher than 1.6%, it would also be higher In-Competition than Out-of-Competition.
-Even if we look at the figures per sport, only in cycling the percentage In-Competition (3.4%) is twice as high compared to Out-of Competition (1.7%).
-Therefore, also a more targeted approach could be proposed.
-The decision could be left to the International Federations to ban the use of all injectable routes of administration of glucocorticoids within their own sport.
-For example, via a so called Ban on injections or No needle policy.
-A Ban on injections is already common policy for several International federations, including the UCI and as such the introduction of a ban on any route of injection of glucocorticoids is not likely to lower the percentage of 3.4% In-Competition, arguably the only percentage that seems of some concern in the 2019 Monitoring Program.
+Figures from the 2020 Monitoring Program clearly show the prevalence of glucocorticoid use is relatively low.
+It also reveals equal use In-Competition (1.8%) compared to Out-of-Competition (1.7%).
+If the use of glucocorticoids was abused by a substantial number of athletes to enhance performance, the percentage In-Competition would not only be higher than 1.8%, it would also be much higher In-Competition than Out-of-Competition.
+Even if we look at the figures per sport, only in wrestling the percentage In-Competition (4.3%) is twice as high compared to Out-of-Competition (2.1%).
+Therefore, we suggest to introduce a more targeted approach by leaving the decision to the International Federations.
+For example, via a so called sportspecific Ban on injections or No needle policy. - The Prohibited List should be easily explainable to the sports community.
+With seven basic variables leading to five different washout periods ranging from three to 60 days, it is really not.
+On top of that, the Prohibited List will only become publically available just over 90 days before the rules will be in force.
+With a maximum washout period of 60 days, the implementation of the rules might become a tremendous educational challenge.